Qumulo/docs/rest-api-guide/cloud-data-fabric-v2/v2_portal_spokes_id_roots_dir.md

 category: /Cloud Data Fabric V2
 methods:
   delete:
-    summary: '[preview] Delete the specified spoke root directory for the specified spoke portal.
-This action does not affect the data in the hub root directory.'
+    summary: Delete the specified spoke root directory for the specified spoke portal.
+      This action does not affect the data in the hub root directory.
     parameters:
     - name: id
       description: Portal ID